Biocomputing-Teaching/Proteines/docs/tallers/AssignmentUI.md

 Needed software and databases:

-1. [OpenBabel](http://openbabel.org/wiki/Main_Page) to convert small molecules coordinates from one format to another
+1. [OpenBabel](http://openbabel.org/wiki/Main_Page) to convert small molecules coordinates from one format to another.
+You can also use its [online version](http://www.cheminfo.org/Chemistry/Cheminformatics/FormatConverter/index.html).
 2. [Chimera](https://www.cgl.ucsf.edu/chimera/) to visualize proteins and their interactions.
-3. [UNIPROT](https://www.uniprot.org/) to obtain information about a particular protein (sequence, structure, interactions...)
+3. [UNIPROT](https://www.uniprot.org/) to obtain information about a particular protein (sequence, structure, interactions...).
+4. [PDB](https://www.rcsb.org/) to obtain 3D structures of proteins.

 # Briefing on the mechanism of action of SARS-CoV-2